RobertK66/obc_1769_core/doc/m00_modules.md

 Secondary goal is to have all developed modules available for different actual (e.g. test or prototyping versions) or future projects.
 This goal and therefore the scope of the ADO-Lib is limited to the LPC176x - LPC1769 chip.

-To achieve this goals a strict layered approach is used:
+To achieve this goals a strict layered approach is used (tbd...):
 ![Basic Architecture](pic/architecture.jpg)